Gooner3/ai_xcel/README.md

 - `quit` – exit the program.

 Secondary sheets are kept in memory only so you can reference or merge their data while keeping the primary sheet under your control.

+Every prompt sent to the model is appended to `api_prompts.log` in JSON lines format for later review.